 - NOTE: In version 14.3 and greater, Quick Paste Notes for tasks must have a category of Task, or will not work as expected if using the ? shortcut.

 - Notes: If this is an existing task, click Add to enter comments or notes.
+Right click a website URL in task notes to open it in an internet browser.
 To quickly copy the text of the original task, and any notes, click Copy.

 - Object Type: Attach a specific patient or appointment to the task.